the-turing-way/the-turing-way/book/website/communication/binder/zero-to-binder.md

 For the workflow to work correctly, please ensure you do not supply a date earlier than this example date.

 This provides some rudimentary package versioning for R users but is not as robust as pinning versions in a `requirements.txt` in Python.
-For more robust and specific version pinning in R, have a look at package [`renv`](https://rstudio.github.io/renv/).
+For more robust and specific version pinning in R, have a look at the [`renv`](https://rstudio.github.io/renv/) package.
 ````

 (z2b-step-5)=